soi-20/brains/_pages/functionalflow.md

 ### Right Energy

 Usually, you do not have a time problem.
 You have an energy problem.
-The best performer use energy to get the highest ROI on their work.
+The best performer uses energy to get the highest ROI on their work.

 Diet and nutrition will be instrumental to your energy/success.
 One tiny slip up could cost you the result if your opponent is 100 percent clean in terms of nutrition.”